BakerMetabolomics/FlexibleTransferModels/README.md

 devtools::install_github("BakerMetabolomics/FlexibleTransferModels", build_vignettes = TRUE)
 ```

-Load the packages, you’ll need to have
+Load the package.
+You’ll need to have
 [glmnet](https://glmnet.stanford.edu/articles/glmnet.html) installed to
 use the FTM package.